vmanamino/newsletter-service/README.md

-## First Steps

-1. Install Rails version 4.2.6

-2. Clone the repository into your local environment.

-3. Go to the app directory newsletter-service in your command line or console

-4. Migrate the database using the following command

-    `rake db:migrate`

-5. Run the rails server

-    `rails s`

-    you should see the following message

-    `Rails 4.2.6 application starting in development on http://0.0.0:8080`

-6. Open a second command line or console, and go to the app "newsletter-service"

 ## How to use the API Service

 1. While the Rails server is running, go to the second command line or console with the path pointing to your app "newsletter-service"